124578-UW/30DaysOfAI/md/day6.md

-For today's challenge, our goal is to **build a "LinkedIn Post Generator" web app**.
+For today's challenge, our goal is to build a v2 of the **"LinkedIn Post Generator" web app**.
 Here, we'll integrate a **Streamlit frontend** with **Snowflake's Cortex AI** to generate text based on user-defined parameters.
 Particularly, the tool drafts social media content using the Claude 3.5 Sonnet model.

 ---